renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `updateArtifacts` (async, optional)

+This function triggers:

-This function is triggered if a dependency has been updated for a package file or `lockfileMaintenance` has been triggered.
+- after a dependency update (for a package file), or
+- during `lockfileMaintenance`

 This function is mostly used to directly (or indirectly) update lock files.
 An example of indirectly updating the lock file: running external binaries.

+In case of directly updating dependencies in lock files use `updateLockedDependency` instead.

 ### `updateDependency` (optional)